Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ2: Trends of Literature

-\section{RQ2: Trends of literature}
+\section{RQ2: Trends of Literature}

-We study the trends of literature on software misconfiguration. {As shown in \Cref{statistics-study}, we analyze the literature from four aspects, i.e., misconfiguration symptom, research target, troubleshooting technique, and debugging artifact. }
+In this paper, we also study the trends of literature on software misconfiguration.
+Specifically, we analyze the literature from five aspects, i.e., misconfiguration symptom, research target, root cause, troubleshooting technique, and debugging artifact.

-\subsection{Research Targets and Misconfiguration Symptoms}
+\subsection{Research targets and misconfiguration symptoms}

-We first study the changes of software targets and misconfiguration symptoms that researchers are interested in.
-To investigate software targets, we categorize them into five groups, i.e., system software, development software, web application, database, and cloud software. \Cref{eval_detail} exemplifies the instances of each group.
+We first study the trends in research targets and the symptoms of misconfiguration that attract the attention of researchers in the field of misconfiguration troubleshooting. {To investigate the research targets, we categorize them into five groups,} i.e., system software, development software, web application, database, and cloud software. \Cref{eval_detail} exemplifies the instances of each group.